 32.1 Appendices have been attached to this Statement providing further information and guidance and they are intended only to assist readers and should not be interpreted as legal advice or as constituent of the Licensing Authority's policy.
 Readers of this document are strongly advised to seek their own legal advice if they are unsure of the requirements of the Act, or the guidance or regulations issued under the Act.

 33.0 DELEGATION OF POWERS

-33.1 The Licensing Authority has agreed a scheme of delegation for discharging its functions under the Act.
+33.1 The Licensing Authority has agreed a scheme of delegation for discharging its functions under the Act and can be viewed in Appendix E.